svc333/overview/whats-new/index.md

 {: #custom}
 New as of: 14 June 2019

 You can now control what's displayed on your dashboard.
-Customzing your dashboard includes the ability to add, remove, and rearrange the widgets.
+Customizing your dashboard includes the ability to add, remove, and rearrange the widgets.
 For more information, see [Customizing your dashboard](/docs/overview?topic=overview-custom-dashboard).

 ### Export usage data with associated tags
 New as of: 4 April 2019